 Clark County School District Board of Trustees

-Regular meetings of the Board of School Trustees are held the second and fourth Thursday of each month beginning at 5:00 p.m. and will be held virtually until further notice.
-The meeting can be viewed live stream at ccsd.net on the day of the meeting.
-Work Sessions are held on the first Wednesday of the month at 8:00 a.m. and will be held virtually until further notice.
-The meeting can be viewed live stream at ccsd.net on the day of the meeting.
+Regular meetings of the Board of School Trustees are held the second and fourth Thursday of each month beginning at 5:00 p.m. and Work Sessions are held on the first Wednesday of the month at 4:00 p.m.
+Meetings are subject to change.
+All meetings can be viewed live stream a ccsd.net on the day of the meeting.
 Special board meetings are held when necessary and are posted in advance in accordance with the Nevada open meeting law.

 The Clark County Board of School Trustees is a dedicated group of community leaders who are elected to overlapping four-year terms and represent a specific geographic region of Clark County.
 Although each trustee represents a different region, they are dedicated to ensuring the success of every student in the district through clear, concise direction to the superintendent.
 The trustees bring a wealth of experience and concern for children to their position.

 The Board of School Trustees recognizes that its deliberative process benefits greatly from public input and perspective.
 Those wishing to address the Board in person may sign up to speak once the agenda has been posted by calling the Board Office at (702) 799-1072 during regular business hours and at least 8 business hours prior to the scheduled start of the meeting.